ASACookCodes/Foulbrood/README.md

 - start a Python web server
 - Upon the user loading one of the generated CSVs, will show a heat map of the affected areas for that year.

-The tool will scrape data from BeeBase and will parse the data and write it to a CSV file.
-The user can then upload a CSV and examine the spread of the disease.
-The image below gives a sample of what the user should see upon inspecting 2021's data.
+The image below gives an example of what the user should see upon uploading 2021.csv after running the program.

 ![2021 Foulbrood Data](https://i.imgur.com/94KP36A.jpg)